 Our curriculum is developed to merge the best from the Danish, Scandinavian and British curriculi.
 We follow a modified version of the English national curriculum, and a Danish language and culture curriculum based on the guidelines from the Danish ministry of education.
 The Danish curriculum will be delayed a year, so children in reception year, will receive a kindergarten level curriculum developed around play, games and music.
 This is done to strengthen Danish language perception and expression.
 In Year 1 we continue to follow the English national curriculum, in conjunction with the Danish Reception curriculum.
 This later start for formal Danish teaching is in line with Danish education tradition and additionally avoids simultaneous introduction to early reading and writing in both languages.
 The following years will follow a similar approach with Year 2 English/ Year 1 Danish and so on.
 A similar approach will we adopted for the Swedish and Norwegian students.

-We carefully and considered rejected the IB curriculum, as our main aim is to give our pupils a thorough integration into English and Danish society, through the curricula of those two countries.
-Additionally we offer them an option to transfer into any school system at anytime, including the Danish, British or IB.
-This is of particular relevance to families who may be living in the UK long term, moving to another country in the future or who maybe returning to Denmark at some point.
+Our main aim is to give our pupils a thorough integration into English and Danish society, through the curricula of those two countries.
+Additionally we offer them an option to transfer into any school system at anytime.
+This is of particular relevance to families who may be living in the UK long term, moving to another country in the future or who maybe returning to Scandinavia at some point.

 The unique points about our curriculum are: